-Much of the JPMorgan (JPM) story around blockchain and crypto-currency revolved around CEO Jamie Dimon’s controversial comments.
+Much of the J.P.
+Morgan (JPM) story around blockchain and cryptocurrency revolved around CEO Jamie Dimon’s controversial comments.
 While his position on Bitcoin has been consistently negative (see “I don’t give a sh*t about Bitcoin“), he has spoken positively about the underlying blockchain technology.

 There’s been quite a bit of speculation as to where JPM Coin might fit into the world of international payments.
 Here’s how the current product compares to SWIFT and Ripple’s offerings.

 JPM’s above use case appears limited, in line with their stated focus on institutional clients.
 But as a $350bn behemoth bank with a multi-trillion dollar balance sheet, JPM has the wherewithal to move the needle in other areas if it wants.
 Key questions remain though: